-In approximately 60% of the cases, the problem is caused by feeding the dog overly rich foods and table scraps.
-Spiced, barbecued or marinated marinated foods and the shards of hard bone are the worst.
-About 10% are due to the “garbage hound” syndrome where the pet forages through the thrash eating “Big Mac” rappers, plastic objects, dirt, gravel or sand.
-Some cases are due to the pet being overweight or just genetically predisposed to the problem.
-Toy poodles and miniature schnauzers fall into this group.
-A few cases are due to intestinal parasites (hookworms or whipworms) which cause chronically loose stools which can not express out the anal sac contents normally.
+In approximately 60% of the cases I see, the problem was due to feeding the dog an inappropriate diet or table scraps.
+Spicy barbecue, marinated foods, ice cream, pizza, party snacks, sharing midnight snacks, etc. About 10% the pet were “garbage hound” foraging through the thrash eating “Big Mac” rappers, plastic objects, dirt, gravel, leaves, sand, etc..
+Others ate inappropriate stuff due to their separation anxiety issues.
+Some cases are due to pets being overweight or apparently just genetically predisposed to the problem.
+Some toy poodles and miniature schnauzers just seem to have very thick anal gland secretions.
+A few rare cases are due to intestinal parasites (hookworms or whipworms) which can cause chronically loose stools which do not express and empty out the anal sac contents normally.